 - 5mm when you need both high agility and or endurance workouts

-- 7mm are generally thought of when you need strong and powerful stabilization along with extra support.
+- 7mm is generally thought of when you need strong and powerful stabilization along with extra support.
 The 7mm thick sleeves are common for heavy weight lifting, especially squats, and are used for extra support during periods of rehabilitation.

 But that’s just part of the story!
 Compression knee braces also come in various types of cloth.

-The Bauerfeind GenuTrain is a high quality product made from a beautiful knit material.
+The Bauerfeind GenuTrain is a high-quality product made from a beautiful knit material.
 This Bauerfeinds are designed to relieve pain and swelling from arthritis and provide superb comfort and support for any active lifestyle or sport.

 Fabric style sleeves provide different levels of comfort and support based on the quality of the product you choose.